ntl-ibm/kubeflow-ppc64le-examples/explain/db2/README.md

 Open the `SETUP-For-DB2.ipynb` notebook in this example and run all cells.

 This will create the schema for the application, as well as training and test data to deploy the model.

-This script will also create the secret that provides the credentials to MinIO to the inference service.
+This script will also create the secret that provides the credentials to MinIO to the inference service, this is unrelated to DB2, but is required to deploy the inference service.